|Tech Support||Help Desk, Email, Live Chat & Knowledge Base|

 Google Domains is a domain name registrar owned and operated by Google.
-Google rolled out the product in 2014.
-As of the time of publishing it is still in beta.
+Google rolled out the service starting in 2014.
+As of the time of publishing, Google Domains is still in beta.

 As a Googlephile and SEO consultant, I pretty much had to register a domain with Google Domains the day they started back in 2014.
 I’ve been a customer of them ever since.

 Here’s my experience so far (going on 7+ years) and my full Google Domains review with pros & cons…

 Before we look at the pros & cons of Google Domains, there are two items to mention.

 Google Domains is strictly a domain registration service.

 They allow you to claim, register, transfer & manage domain names plus allow your domain to resolve via their DNS servers.

 Google does not offer complementary services such as web hosting in the traditional sense.

 Google does have a simple website builder with Google Sites, but for most is too limited.
 They also have email and business services through Google Workplace (read my explainer on plans & pricing).
 Google Suite does require a custom domain name to get started.